LLLZX-dev/NotMix/README.md

 ### Hello! 👋

-   ✨X1MTON✨
+   ✨mix✨

 - 🔭 Creator of Project Era
- - Currently working on StormFN
+ - Currently working on StormFN and Project Era.
 - 🌱 I’m currently learning C++
 - 💬 Ask me about anything
 - 📫 How to reach me: mix#0494